 Built in 1914, Zollinger House was formerly the estate home for the Baskervill family.
 Henry E. Baskervill was a prominent architect in Richmond.
 The Fraternity acquired the property in 1988 and Citation recipient Thomas Allardyce, Lamar ‘70, designed the interior space.

-Call or visit today, but please note that tours might only be available during business hours, if not set up ahead of time.
+Call or visit today!
+Please note that tours might only be available during business hours if not set up ahead of time.

 310 S. Boulevard